gyjbb/Leetcode-Python3/README.md

 2. remove the head node: head = head.next

 By creating a virtual head node **dummy head**, both of the two kind of nodes can be removed in the same way.\
-To remove an element, find its last element, and change the last element's pointer points to the removed one's next element.\
+To remove an element, find its last element, and change the last element's pointer,pointing to the removed one's next element.\
 Here define a <ins>current pointer</ins>, and **point to the dummy head**.